min2ha/ukwa-site/content/target/49097/index.en.md

   "subject": "IT Collection"
 }

-# Journal of Computing and Management Studies (JCMS)

 The Journal of Computing and Management Studies is an open access peer-reviewed international forum for scientists and engineers involved in computer science to publish refereed papers.